US to deport Iranian professor with coronavirus in possible prisoner swap

-The United States is expected to deport Iranian professor Sirous Asgari, who was acquitted of stealing trade secrets, once he receives medical clearance to leave, a U.S. and an Iranian official told Reuters on Tuesday.
+The United States is expected to deport Iranian professor Sirous Asgari, who was acquitted of stealing trade secrets, once he receives medical clearance to leave, U.S. and Iranian officials said on Tuesday.

 Asgari might be part of a rare prisoner swap between foes Iran and the United States.
 Iranian sources have told Reuters that Tehran is prepared to take part in a swap.